eddyK15501/gifs-and-memes/README.md

 - Select 2 APIs to call (Humor API & GIFY API selected)
 - Create & style navigation bar
 - Update README.md with all needed information (Acceptance Criteria, User Stories, Tasks, Links, Screenshots, etc.)
-- Add an "a" tag or "link" tag to add a link to the original location of the gif or meme
+- Add an "a" tag or "link" tag to add a link to the original location of the gif or Meme
-- Create a grid on the right side of the page for the GIFs and Memes to display
+- Create a grid on the right side of the page for the MemeFlix to display
-- GIFs and Memes will display in a group of 12 - 15 each
+- MemeFlix will display in a group of 12 - 15 each
 - Create a search bar on the left side of the page
 - Add all searches to local storage
 - Create a GIF link and a Meme link to scroll the user to the appropriate search results section of the page